 Is the tiny house trend rekindling America’s passion for camper trailers?
 It sure as heck seems that way.

-Registrations for towable campers increased by more than 15 percent in recent years.
-And now that gas prices are hitting historic lows, glamping-worthy trailers are even more appealing— Like our nine favorites.
-Each of the following models will leave you jonesing for a road trip.Continue to 2 of 10 below.
+Registrations for towable campers are increasing by considerable percentages in recent years, with glamping-worthy trailers even more appealing—like our eight favorites.
+Each of the following models will leave you begging for a road trip.

-You can virtually sleep under the stars inside this teardrop trailer by Timberleaf.
+You can sleep under the stars inside this teardrop trailer by Timberleaf.
 The camper's huge skylight is one of the largest in the tiny trailer industry according to the manufacturer.
-You won't need a sport utility vehicle to tow this lightweight camper because it weighs 1,200 pounds.
-The back of the Timberleaf features a nicely designed cooking space made of Baltic birch.Continue to 3 of 10 below.
+You won't need a sports utility vehicle to tow this lightweight camper because it weighs only 1,500 pounds.
+The back of the Timberleaf features a nicely designed cooking space made of Baltic birch.
+Base price: $21,500.Continue to 2 of 8 below.

 Cricket Camper Trailer

 The Cricket by Taxa Outdoors is an ultra-lightweight camper that many 4-cylinder cars can tow.
-Even better, inside you'll find creature comforts that aren't staples in similarly sized trailers like a water heater and outdoor shower system.
+Even better, inside you'll find creature comforts, like a water heater and outdoor shower system, that aren't staples in similarly-sized trailers.
 Not impressed?
-You can add on a few of the campers many optional features for enhancing your outdoor adventures including a window-mounted air conditioner or a top-loading fridge.
+You can add on a few of the camper's many optional features for enhancing your outdoor adventures such as a window-mounted air conditioner or a top-loading fridge.
 Base price: Upon request.Continue to 3 of 8 below.

 Casual Turtles Camper

-Fans of classic camper vans will flip over the Dinky Dub travel trailer by Dub Box USA.
-Weighing a mere 1,000 pounds— trust us, that's super light for a towable caravan—this vintage-inspired RV is perfect for those looking for something larger than a standard teardrop camper.
-Equipped with an expanding kitchen, queen-sized sleeping area, and plenty of storage space the Dinky Dub also offers additional options like an awning over the hatchback and portable water tank.Continue to 6 of 10 below.
+Fans of classic camper vans will flip over The Shortie travel trailer by Dub Box.
+Weighing just under 1,000 pounds—super light for a towable caravan—this vintage-inspired RV is perfect for those looking for something larger than a standard teardrop camper.
+Equipped with a modern kitchen, double-sized bed, and plenty of storage space, The Shortie also offers additional options like an awning over the hatchback and a portable water tank.
+Base price: $16,095.Continue to 5 of 8 below.

 Indulge your wanderlust with the HC1 by Happier Camper.
-It's a small, retro modern caravan that most types of cars can tow.
+It's a small, retro-modern caravan that most types of cars can tow.
 It's packed with handy basics for glamping including modular seating for use both inside and outside of the trailer.
 There's also a sink with portable water storage.
-Best of all if you're planning an overnight trip with friends, it can sleep up to five adults.Continue to 7 of 10 below.
+Best of all, if you're planning an overnight trip with friends, it can sleep up to five adults.
+Base price: $29,950.Continue to 6 of 8 below.

 Aluminum Teardrop Trailer

 If you're looking for something that oozes retro charm, there's nothing like an aluminum teardrop trailer.
 This model by High Camp Trailers in Portland, Oregon, has a sleeping cabin in the front and a compact kitchen in the back.
-Concealed inside the cooking space's birch drawers, you'll find off the grid kitchen essentials like a stainless steel burner cooktop, and Coleman cooler.Continue to 8 of 10 below.
+Concealed inside the cooking space's birch drawers, you'll find kitchen essentials such as a stainless steel burner cooktop and Coleman cooler.
+Base price: $17,150.Continue to 7 of 8 below.

 If you're looking for a camper trailer that packs features typically found in tiny houses behold the Timberline by Homegrown Trailers.
-It's so roomy it can double as a backyard guesthouse or granny pod.
-While this particular trailer is available in different layouts with optional add-ons, some of the standard features include an indoor shower and toilet, energy-efficient mini-fridge, and 20-gallon freshwater tank.Continue to 9 of 10 below.
+It's so roomy it can double as a backyard guest house or granny pod.
+While this particular trailer is available in different layouts with optional add-ons, some of the standard features include an indoor shower and toilet, energy-efficient mini-fridge, and 23-gallon freshwater tank.
+Base price: Upon request.Continue to 8 of 8 below.

-If your preferred mode of transportation is the electric bicycle, you can burn rubber with this bike-towable travel trailer.
-Called the Wide Path Camper, the mini-RV offers immediate shelter, including a comfortable bed for two adults.Continue to 10 of 10 below.
+If your preferred mode of transportation is the electric bicycle, you can burn rubber with this bike-tow-able travel trailer.
+Called the Wide Path Camper, the mini-RV offers immediate shelter, including a comfortable bed for two adults.
+Base price: $4,850.